April 14, 2024

 By Simon J. Lau

-Upon arriving in Savannah, we visited a local brewery and found ourselves seated next to a family of five: a husband, wife, and three children.
-After engaging with them in conversation, I learned that they were both conservative individuals.
-The husband was a military veteran and former police officer, and the wife a homemaker who homeschooled their children.
-They also mentioned that they were both anti-vax.
+We ended up seated outside next to a lovely family of five, a husband, wife, and their three kids.
+It quickly became clear they leaned conservative.
+The husband was a military veteran and former police officer, and the wife was a homemaker who homeschooled their children.
+At one point, they even mentioned being skeptical of vaccines.

 Finally, our route from St. Augustine to Savannah (180 miles or 290 km).